Wangmerlyn/PyRecord/README.md

 Press the ***key*** again to stop looping of the set ***track***\
 Press 'Q' to quit ***Loop Mode***
 ### FX Mode
-After entering the ***FX Mode***, press the key of the Track that you want to give FX to\
+After entering the ***FX Mode***, choose the FXes from the FX list Press the key of the Track that you want to give FX to\
 Press the Key of the Track you want to set on\
-Choose the FXes from the FX list